 Professor David J Lowe

-David has published widely in a range of disciplines (tephrochronology, pedology, Quaternary science) with more than 180 refereed publications in scientific journals or books (including 25 book chapters) to his name.
-He has undertaken research in New Zealand, Antarctica, Australia, Canada, Japan and the U.K., and also has field experience in Taiwan, Ireland, France, Germany, Switzerland, western U.S.A. (eight states including Alaska and Hawaii), and Fiji.
+David has published widely in a range of disciplines centred on tephra and its derivatives, including tephrochronology, pedology and paleopedology, Quaternary science, soil stratigraphy, soil and clay mineralogy, geochronology, paleolimnology, geoarchaeology, landsliding, and geohazards.
+With nearly 200 refereed publications in scientific journals or books (including 25 book chapters) to his name, David has undertaken research in New Zealand, Antarctica (Darwin Mountains, Britannia Range, Churchill Mountains), South Australia, Canada, Japan and the U.K. He also has field experience in Taiwan, Ireland, France, Germany, Romania, Santorini (Greece), Switzerland, western U.S.A. (eight states including Alaska and Hawaii), and Fiji.

 - Editor of Chapter 11 “Climate Swings and Roundabouts” of award-winning text “A Continent on the Move: New Zealand geoscience revealed, 2nd edition”, published by the Geoscience Society of NZ with GNS Science, 2015